microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 ##### PointerSpecificEventData.cs
 Event data for an event that represents a pointer entering or exiting focus on an object.

-##### SourceOrientationEventData.cs
+##### SourceRotationEventData.cs
-Event data for an event that represents a change in orientation of an input source.
+Event data for an event that represents a change in rotation of an input source.

 ##### SourcePositionEventData.cs
 Event data for an event that represents a change in position of an input source.